SAP-samples/cap-cds-hands-on/exercises/11/README.md

 procedure call" ([RPC](https://en.wikipedia.org/wiki/Remote_procedure_call))
-style of API facility is desirable, where the endpoint (target resource) is more opaque and the semantics of the operation do not align cleanly with the HTTP method used; in fact, HTTP is relegated to a transport protocol in this case.
+style of API facility is desirable, where the endpoint (target resource) is more opaque and the semantics of the operation do not align cleanly with the HTTP method used; in fact, HTTP is relegated to a transport protocol in such cases.

-> Yes, I care deeply about Representational State Transfer (REST) and its constraints; indeed my
+> Yes, I care deeply about Representational State Transfer (REST) and its
-> [narrowboat home](https://qmacro.org/tags/narrowboat/)'s name is "FULLY
+> constraints; indeed my [narrowboat
-> RESTFUL".
+> home](https://qmacro.org/tags/narrowboat/)'s name is "FULLY RESTFUL".

 ## Consider OData's actions and functions